melodyyin/etc/lda.md

 ## [5,] "shade"      "fragrance" "acne"
 ```

 It's reasonable to name the first topic as makeup and the third as skincare.
-The third is a little difficult.. perhaps personal hygiene?
+The second is a little difficult.. perhaps personal hygiene?

-Even though I know LDA is used more for determining the topic distribution of a document rather than topic discovery (i.e., we care about the distribution of the top categories per document rather than the single most prevalent topic), but it's awesome that the algorithm was able to discern the different product types given very limited set of documents and only the number of categories to look for.
+Even though I know LDA is used more for determining the topic distribution of a document rather than topic discovery (i.e., we care about the distribution of the top categories per document rather than the single most prevalent topic), it's awesome that the algorithm was able to discern the different product types given very limited set of documents and only the number of categories to look for.

 Let's show an example of the topic distributions (using k=3) of a random comment: